dd-center/vdb/README.md

 ### Contribution

-Node.js is required for some process
+Node.js is required for some processes

 if Node.js is installed, you can use `npm install` to install nessasery packages.